What are ignitions corrections and why do people tell me anything over -2.00 is bad?

 One needs to be careful with adjusting knock rates/increments as it can result in the engine constantly knocking (see image of our Monster Tuned Stage X 93 vs. other competitor's tune on the same car and same day)

-Above you will see the "other" tune far exceeding the ford engineering decision of 3 knocks per cylinder and rate switch.
+Above you will see the "other" tune far exceeding the ford engineering decision of 3 knocks (when using global knock) and rate switch.
 Over time this can result in engine failure.
 You will also notice that with all of these knocks the ignition correction is still highly positive.
 This is due to the fact that the knock advance is too fast and the knock retard table has been modified to pull very little timing on a knock event.
 Our tunes utilize the slightly modified factory knock retard values to favor performance and to ensure engine safety at wide open throttle operation.
 This can result in seeing negative ignition corrections more often (even with way less knock) But how can this be?

 I'll explain how ignition correction logic works now.
 Depending on how fast your knock advance is configured, the car will start to climb positive knock advance until it encounters knock in that cylinder, which will trigger the spark retard table.
 If the spark retard table has been altered to subtract less timing on a knock event and the knock advance has been configured to advance much faster you will end up in a situation where you have constant and many knocks counts on a single pull as shown above.
 Picture this as trying to use a bucket to stop a sinking boat that's taking on water too quick.
 The water (knock advance) is coming in faster then the bucket (spark retard) can remove the water.

 Below is a knock event with slightly modified factory spark retard values.